 Vincennes Historical Half Marathon

-The Rotary Young Leaders Club of Vincennes is hosting what they hope to be the first of many half marathons in Indiana’s first city.
+The Rotary Young Leaders Club of Vincennes is hosting its second annual half marathon in Indiana’s first city.
 With the goal of promoting a healthy lifestyle within Knox County and surrounding cities whilst also raising funds for local charities and organizations within the community, the Historical Half Marathon will highlight many of the first city’s historic landmarks not only by having participants move past them but also through auditory listening devices.
 There will be a Kid Fun Run & a 5K event in addition to the Half Marathon — allowing friends & family members of all ages to participate in this fun new event!